tigt/ptv/11ty/rules/index.md

 **Social Skills** represent how characters interact with others.

-A high rank in a Social Skill doesn’t have to mean the character appears that way.
-Characters with high Bluster can be frail, but value grit and won’t back down from hardship.
-Characters with high Composure may be homely, but excel at determining the wants and feelings of others.

 #### Intensity

 Characters with high **Intensity** aim to inspire or rouse others, and are fiercely passionate about ideals and convictions.